mrowll1/Co2/README.md

 ## What does it do:
 1. Scans SLURM Job History
-Looks back over the last N days (default: 10).
+Looks back over the last N days (default: 365 days).

 Retrieves jobs with status: COMPLETED, FAILED, or TIMEOUT.

 Skips duplicates — only appends data for jobs not already recorded in the output report.

   2️.
 Retrieves Energy Metrics
 For each job:

 -Gets energy used by the main compute step (scientific compute energy, from sub-steps).